 Status Action Step Description of Action Step Status ٢ #1 The Economic Development Director regularly meets with the Pace representatives with the specific intention of improving employee access to employers in the community.
 These discussions resulted in a pilot program in 2016 for Six Flags, and this route extension was made permanent.
 Emphasis is on improving regional access from rail lines in the adjoining communities.
 In January 2019 several goals were reaffirmed with Pace officials: (a) extending routes to serve major employer shuttle options (c) evaluating route optimization strategies including signal preemption.
-The Village of Gurnee has agreed to spearhead the outreach required for these efforts. ~ #2 According to the most recent monthly ridership report, daily ridership on Route 565 (Grand Avenue) was 892 on weekdays and 709 on Saturdays; on Route 572 (Washington Street) it was 503 on weekdays and 128 on Saturdays; and Route 562 (Sunset Avenue) served 284 riders on weekdays.
+The Village of Gurnee has agreed to spearhead the outreach required for these efforts. • #2 According to the June 2019 ridership report, daily ridership on Route 565 (Grand Avenue) was 1,014 on weekdays and 742 on Saturdays; on Route 572 (Washington Street) it was 480 on weekdays and 161 on Saturdays; and Route 562 (Sunset Avenue) served 204 riders on weekdays only (no weekend route).
 Ridership for Routes 570 and 573 (in Gurnee) is considerably less.
 In 2016/17, new shelters were installed at the SE and NW corners of Washington Street and Rt.
 21; these locations, combined with new sidewalk installed on Rt.
 21, serve employees of Six Flags Great America as well as other nearby businesses.
-A new shelter west of the Sam's Club entrance on Grand Avenue is planned for 2019.
-Existing shelters in high traffic locations - Six Flags, Menards - will receive replacement refuse containers in 2019 in order to facilitate more regular service by Pace.
+A new shelter west of the Sam's Club entrance on Grand Avenue will be added following completion of the 2019 Hunt Club/Grand construction.
+Existing shelters in high traffic locations - Six Flags, Menards - received replacement refuse containers in 2019 in order to facilitate more regular collection service by Pace.
 Gurnee Public Works has been extremely helpful in cleaning/maintaining shelters so that they reflect well on the community. × #3 No reportable progress at this time. × #4 No reportable progress at this time.